-The Hospitality and Tourism Management degree program at the University of New Haven prepares students for business ownership, entry and progress levels of management, leadership roles, and a rounded personality and attitude suitable for a long-term career in the hospitality and tourism industry.
-The B.S. in Hospitality and Tourism Management provides a global orientation necessary to develop leaders for careers in the world’s largest industry.
+This program offers a balanced curriculum of general and hospitality and tourism management skills as well as a global orientation necessary to develop leaders for careers in the world’s largest industry.
 Our classroom learning integrates practical technology applications, academic excellence, and communication skills, which are reinforced through experiential learning and professional enrichment opportunities.
 Students participate in projects involving hospitality, tourism, spa, and event professionals from the state, regional, national, and international levels.

 The B.S. degree in hospitality and tourism management provides students with the knowledge and experience necessary to successfully obtain and advance in managerial positions.
 In addition, our student professional associations provide networking with industry leaders and service learning opportunities.